The Epilepsy Center

 Additional features of our EMU include:

-- The patient's cognitive status and orientation are monitored by qualified nurses during and immediately after spells.
+- The patient's cognitive status is monitored by qualified nurses during and immediately after spells.
+These assessments provide more information as to how seizures affect patients.

-- The patient's seizure medications can be safely discontinued to allow for recording of spells.
+- The patient's seizure medications can be safely reduced temporarily to allow for recording of spells.